 Drops of blood on the outside of the stool

 In infants, signs of effort such as straining and crying before successfully passing a soft stool usually do not indicate constipation.
 These symptoms are usually caused by failure to relax the pelvic floor muscles during passage of stool and typically resolve spontaneously.

 Parents often worry about their child's BMs, but constipation usually has no serious consequences.
 Some children with constipation regularly complain of abdominal pain, particularly after meals.
-Occasionally, passing large, hard stools may cause a small tear in the anus Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus (see also Overview of the Anus and Rectum).
-Ordinarily, the... read more (anal fissure Anal Fissure An anal fissure is a tear or ulcer in the lining of the anus (the opening at the end of the digestive tract where stool leaves the body).
+Occasionally, passing large, hard stools may cause a small tear in the anus Rectum and Anus The rectum is a chamber that begins at the end of the large intestine, immediately following the sigmoid colon, and ends at the anus ( see also Overview of the Anus and Rectum).
+Ordinarily,... read more (anal fissure Anal Fissure An anal fissure is a tear or ulcer in the lining of the anus (the opening at the end of the digestive tract where stool leaves the body).
 Anal fissures may occur after passage of hard or large... read more ).
 Anal fissures are painful and may result in streaks of bright red blood on the outside of the stool or on toilet paper.
-Rarely, chronic constipation can contribute to urinary problems such as urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder (cystitis), the kidneys (pyelonephritis), or both.
+Rarely, chronic constipation can contribute to urinary problems such as urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
-Infants and younger... read more and bed-wetting Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training.
-Incontinence may be present During the day (daytime or diurnal... read more .
+Infants and younger... read more and bed-wetting Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training has been completed.
+Incontinence may be present During the day... read more .